MAT34525/A4S1_WMLMS/README.md

 ### Build the project and run

-To bypass the following steps, you can open individually WMLMS_Backend or WMLMS_Frontend in IntelliJ and used predefined configurations :
+To bypass the following steps, you can open individually WMLMS_Backend or WMLMS_Frontend in IntelliJ and use predefined configurations :

 <p align="center">
  <img src="Advanced Database Management/Readme_Assets/IntelliJ_Backend_Run.png" />